bytexd23-alt/Carousell-Image-Downloader/README.md

 ## The Script has issues.
 - It downloads not only the item images but also the comment images.
 - The script fails to extract the user link ID from the product page, resulting in the output being marked as an "Unknown User".
 I haven't been able to fix this.
+- Apparently it won't save as .jpg.
+I will fix this hopefully
 - Send at Issues tab you find any.
 Thanks

 # Using the App